KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseState.md

 ### IsMiddleButtonDown()

-Gets or sets a value indicating whether or not the middle mouse button is in the down position.
+Gets or sets a value indicating whether the middle mouse button is in the down position.

 ```csharp
 public bool IsMiddleButtonDown();